Prag8855/aab/content/guides/saving-money-germany.md

 ### How to pay less for [health insurance](/glossary/Krankenversicherung)

-Use my [health insurance picker](/tools/health-insurance-calculator) to see your options.
-[Ask my insurance broker](/guides/german-health-insurance#insurance-brokers) to help you find cheaper health insurance.
+Use my [health insurance recommendation tool](/tools/health-insurance-calculator) to see your options.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you find cheaper health insurance.
 This is a free service.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}